IT

 What is a good summary for an IT professional CV?

-To ensure your career objective makes the kind of impact that brings you closer to the job, you should know when and how to use it.
-For example, aiming for a junior IT position or changing your career path to IT would greatly benefit from a CV objective.
+To ensure your career objective makes the kind of impact that brings you closer to the job, it’s important to know when and how to use it.
+For example, if you’re looking for an entry-level IT position or considering a career change to IT, a CV objective would be highly beneficial.

 Career objective example